 because the Other sub menu became totally overcrowded.
 Other applications

-used some tricks, e.g. by repeating the menu over the screen or
+use some tricks, e.g. by repeating the menu over the screen or by

 The Photoshop Filter menu with